FogMeta/go-mc-sdk/document/api.md

 ## ReportMetaClientServer

 Definition:
-Report the Meta Server that the file or folder has been uploaded to the IPFS service.
+Report the Meta Client Server that the file or folder has been uploaded to the IPFS service.

 ```shell
 func (m *MetaClient) ReportMetaClientServer(datasetName string, ipfsData []IpfsData)   error